 Try not to run the dishwasher until it’s completely full.
 Also, wash bigger pots and pans by hand to maximize the number of dishes you can fit into a single cycle.

 After you’ve put in your dishes and detergent, look at your settings.
 Instead of the manual “heat dry” setting, consider letting your dishes air-dry instead.
 This is a great way to reduce energy consumption, and if you run the dishwasher at night you’ll wake up to clean, dry dishes either way.

 8. Cut Down on Energy Spent Drying Clothes

-In addition to air drying your dishes after they’ve been washed, you can use the same trick on clothes for even more savings.
+In addition to air-drying your dishes, you can use the same trick on clothes for even more savings.

-Instead of using the tumble dry setting on your dryer, let your clothes air dry naturally.
-You can hang them on a clothesline if you have one, or create one yourself by hanging string across the balcony or a room in your home.
+Instead of using the tumble dry setting on your dryer, let your clothes air-dry naturally.
+You can hang them on a clothesline if you have one, or create one by hanging string across the balcony or a room in your home.
 If you do need to use the dryer, throw a wool dryer ball in with the clothes to reduce the necessary running time.

 This is another chore that you should consider doing at night.
 Hanging up wet clothes to dry overnight ensures that everything will be ready to go when you wake up the next morning.
 This way, you can reduce energy costs from drying without ever feeling the difference.

 Washing your clothes in hot or warm water takes a lot of energy.
 You can cut down on this by switching to cold water.
 Try to use hot water only when washing soiled clothes.
 Aside from extreme cases like sickness or very dirty clothes, researchers at Consumer Reports agree that cold water is enough.